chef/automate/components/docs-chef-io/content/automate/restore.md

 {{< note >}}

 - If you have not configured S3 access and secret keys during deployment or if you have taken backup on a different bucket, then you need to provide the `--s3-access-key <Access_Key>` and `--s3-secret-key <Secret_Key>` flags.
+- In somecase, the restore might not recognise the secret and access key provided in configuration.
+In such case, provide `--s3-access-key <Access_Key>` and `--s3-secret-key <Secret_Key>` with the restore command

 {{< /note >}}